timothy-salazar/light_controls/README.md

 The solution is to set up a web app - so you can interact with the LEDs through an attractive, intuitive GUI.
 I have the code for the completed project in [this repository](../master/flask_app), but if you're not sure where to start I've been putting together a step-by-step tutorial [that you can find here](https://github.com/timothy-salazar/light-control-tutorial).

+I wouldn't have known where to start without this excellent [flask tutorial](http://flask.pocoo.org/docs/0.12/tutorial/).
+The sliders were adapted from [w3schools.com](https://www.w3schools.com/howto/howto_js_rangeslider.asp) - which has been an invaluable resource at every step of this project.

 <p align="center">